-In Chapter Ten we looked at the believer’s intermediate state between physical death and bodily resurrection and saw that the souls of believers do not die—that is, go to Sheol—because they’re born-again of the imperishable seed (sperm) of Christ by the power of the Holy Spirit.
-As such, death—Sheol—has no power over believers and they consequently go straight to be with the Lord in heaven to serve and await their bodily resurrection, which takes place at the Lord’s return for his church, i.e. the Rapture.
+While Chapter Ten is not included in this web-version of SHEOL KNOW, you can read it here.
+We looked at the believer’s intermediate state between physical death and bodily resurrection and saw that the souls of believers do not die—that is, go to Sheol—because they’re born-again of the imperishable seed (sperm) of Christ by the power of the Holy Spirit.
+As such, death—Sheol—has no power over believers and they consequently go straight to be with the Lord in heaven to serve and await their bodily resurrection, which takes place at the Lord’s return for his Church, i.e. the Rapture.

 The fact that believers are alive in heaven in a disembodied state awaiting their bodily resurrection is so blatantly detailed in the New Testament that it’s baffling some people argue otherwise.
 This just goes to show the power of tradition and denominational bias—they override plain Scripture when there’s a contradiction, no matter how obvious the truth.

 In Chapter Eleven we saw that unredeemed souls will be resurrected from Sheol to face the Great White Throne Judgment.
 If anyone’s name is not found in the book of life he or she will be cast into the lake of fire to suffer the “second death.”

 As for the souls of Old Testament righteous people, we amazingly discovered that many of these were resurrected back to temporal life on earth when Jesus was resurrected.
 When they eventually physically died their souls, as believers, would go to heaven with the promise of a future bodily resurrection, as is the case with all believers.
 As for other Old Testament saints, they will be resurrected and judged when Jesus returns to the earth to establish his millennial kingdom, although I leave room for the possibility that their souls were resurrected from Sheol and ascended to heaven when Christ ascended.